Sajan81/GursagarBookStore/GursagarBookStore/README.txt

 I have added add-Migration addValidationToProduct # this in PM console and run the command and there after updated my database

 Added the product of to Repository and Irepository and updated the unit of work and Iunitofwork and updated all the content along with readme
+I have made a controller name as a ProductController.cs and updated my controllers folder